EvaanChowdhry/MagicAssistant/README.md

 # Cool Features and how to use them

-Play Games - "Magic, play games"
+Play Games - "Magic, Play a game"
-Clear Data - "Magic, clear data"
+Clear Data - "Magic, Clear data"
+Play Songs - "Magic, Play music"